Nuclear War Survival — How To Survive a Nuclear War

 Official Doomsday Clock Website

-Recent nuclear bomb tests by North Korea, such as in January 2016, increase the complexity of the situation.
+Obviously the recent nuclear bomb and missile tests by North Korea increase the complexity and danger of the situation.

-NEW: Although the chance of nuclear war is now relatively high, the overall amount of damage that would be done by a global nuclear war is much less than it was historically, due to the smaller number of nuclear weapons that are now operational.
+Although the chance of nuclear war is now high again, the overall amount of damage that would be done by a global nuclear war is much less than it was historically, due to the smaller number of nuclear weapons that are now operational.
 This means that a nuclear war is more survivable than it would have been during the cold war.
 The graph below shows this for the USA and Russia.
 Other countries contribute only a very minor addition to this total.

 There are far fewer nuclear weapons in the world now than during the cold war.
 (Source: Wikipedia)